 When you submit it will also show the results of the the aforementioned submit script tests in the terminal window.
 You can also find these results by choosing "View Submission Report" on the "Details" menu that appears just to the right of the Submit button.
 Every time you submit a piece of work through Vocareum you should check this report to see if it passed the tests.
 If you haven't already, click the "Submit" button now, and then open up this report using "View Submission Report" menu option mentioned.
 Note: you may have to scroll down to see the whole report.

 If you complete, or partially complete your lab before the lab session ends show your lab t.a. your answers for exercise 1, a run of Hello, and your answers from exercise 3, your error messages and causes from part 3, a working Name.java program, and your answers for exercise 5.

 You can verify your score was recorded correctly by checking d2l on Wednesday next week.

 Make sure you put your name, USC NetID, course, and assignment (e.g., lab1) in all the files to be submitted (README and Name.java).
 For Java source code files, such as Name.java you will need to put this information in one or more comments at the beginning of the file, e.g.,

 // Name: Tommy Trojan // NetID: ttrojan // CS 455, lab1 public class . . .When you are all done with the lab, you can submit it as described above.

-DEN students will receive their lab score on d2l 5pm Pacific Time on the following Tues (e.g., 1/26 in the example above).
-Any additional lab feedback for DEN students would also appear by that time on Vocareum.
+DEN students will typically receive their lab score on d2l by a few days after the Sunday deadline.
+Any additional lab feedback for DEN students would appear on Vocareum.